 Whatever your set of criteria, identifying this criterion is the first step toward gaining clarity.
 This will help you to relay your decision-making process to the wider school community and easily field inquiries about your placement process.
 Pluto has compiled a Glossary of class placement terms to enable your school to begin to draw up the class placement criteria that will work best for your school.
 (You can get this free resource here)

 Once you have identified your criterion, gathering the information required to begin your class placement process starts by understanding each child's activities and achievements in the outgoing year.

 You may run into conflicts when you are considering class placements.
-A student may have strong feelings about a staff member, a parent may prefer their child be removed from a friend group during class hours, or there could be a situation of bullying, which must be accounted for in the coming placement.
-At this stage, you may allow for submission requests to be included in their weighting process.
+A student may have strong feelings about a staff member, a parent may prefer their child be removed from a friend group during class hours, or there could be a situation of bullying, all of which must be accounted for in the coming placement.
+At this stage, you may also wish to allow requests to be included your weighting process.

 Relationships can be complicated, and balancing everyone’s needs can be next to impossible under a manual placement system.
 Having a third-party tool like Pluto that can take all the information you provide and construct a smart algorithm that creates a balanced class placement list ensures that fairness will prevail.

 Your school must put people first.
 Each school is a community with diverse needs, and no system is perfect.
 It’s essential to take an organized, analytical approach to your Classroom Placement process at the outset.
 This way, you will more clearly recognise where it is appropriate to make exceptions to the rules you have created for your school.